-Compared with the simpler family \(\mathcal S_1\), this form is more abstract and can be harder to reduce to immediately implementable scores.
+Compared with the simpler sufficient condition for \(\mathcal S_1\), this form is more abstract and can be harder to reduce to immediately implementable scores.
 However, in parametric models the level-set probability often has a closed form.
-For example, in regression over $\mathbb{R}^n$, if for each $x$ we have
+For example, in regression over \(\mathbb{R}\), suppose that for each \(x\in \mathcal{X}\) we have